 SAN BENITO — Brownsville’s former city attorney might be replacing Ricardo Morado as the city’s legal counsel.

-City commissioners are expected to consider firing Morado and appointing Mark Sossi as interim city attorney.
+Later today, city commissioners are expected to consider firing Morado and appointing Mark Sossi as interim city attorney.

 Last month, Mayor Ben Gomez and commissioners requested the city seek qualifications from attorneys who would consider the job.